-Still damp from my workout, I pulled out of the gym’s parking lot.
-There she was on the opposite sidewalk: a woman in her seventies, rail thin, wraith-like, wearing a loose house dress and simple white sandals.
+Still sweaty from my workout, I pulled out of the gym’s parking lot, and there she was on the opposite sidewalk: a thin woman in her seventies, wraith-like, wearing a loose house dress and simple white sandals.
 She clutched a spray of pink flowers and a large purple wallet against her chest.
 Her hair—dirty blonde and streaked with gray—fell in wet strands to her shoulders.

-I have no AC in my beat-up truck, so my windows were wide open for every breath of air.
+I had no air-conditioning in my old truck, so the windows were wide open for every breath of air.
 As I came to the stop sign, she looked across the street at me with imploring eyes.

 “Do you know where 909 Cloverdale is?” she called out.